js13kGames/dachu/README.md

 # DACHU
 HELLO THERE, AN ASTEROID SEEMS TO HAVE CRASHED INTO MY SHIP.
-I NEED TO FIX IT AND GO BACK HOME.
+I NEED TO FIX IT AND GET BACK HOME.

 ![DACHU TITLE SCREEN](https://i.imgur.com/WXsJ8Nz.png)